-Kylie and Shan were able to send completed health worker kits with Dr Tana Kiak back to Tari in the Southern Highlands.
-Recently they also sent another batch with Dr Frank Apamumu back to Kavieng for the new graduates of the Obstetric Emergency Upskilling Program.
+Kylie and Shan could send completed health worker kits with Dr Tana Kiak back to Tari in the Southern Highlands.
+They recently sent another batch with Dr Frank Apamumu back to Kavieng for the new Obstetric Emergency Upskilling Program graduates.